Notice of Privacy Practices

 • to notify people of recalls of products they may be using;

-• to notify a person who may have been exposed to a disease or may be at risk for contracting or spreading a disease or condition;
+• to notify a person who may have been exposed to a disease or may be at risk for

-We may disclose medical information to a health oversight agency, such as the Department of Health and Human Services, for activities authorized by law.
+Health Oversight Activities: We may disclose medical information to a health oversight agency, such as the Department of Health and Human Services, for activities authorized by law.
 These oversight activities include, for example, audits, investigations, inspections, and licensure.
 These activities are necessary for the government to monitor the health care system, government programs, and compliance with civil rights laws.

-If you are involved in a lawsuit or dispute as a party, we may disclose medical information about you in response to a court or administrative order.
+Lawsuits and Administrative Proceedings: If you are involved in a lawsuit or dispute as a party, we may disclose medical information about you in response to a court or administrative order.
 We may also disclose medical information about you in response to a subpoena, discovery request, or other lawful process by someone else involved in the dispute.
-Similarly we may disclose medical information about you in proceedings where you are not a party, but only if efforts have been made to tell you or your attorney about the request or to obtain an order protecting the information requested.
+Similarly, we may disclose medical information about you in proceedings where you are not a party, but only if efforts have been made to tell you or your attorney about the request or to obtain an order protecting the information requested.
 In addition, we may disclose medical information, including mental health treatment information, to the opposing party in any lawsuit or administrative proceeding where you have put your physical or mental condition at issue if you have signed a valid authorization.

-We may release medical information if asked to do so by a law enforcement official:
+Law Enforcement: We may release medical information if asked to do so by a law enforcement official:

-• in response to a court order, subpoena, warrant, summons or similar process;
+• in response to a court order, subpoena, warrant, summons, or similar process;

 • to identify or locate a suspect, fugitive, material witness, or missing person;